Countly/countly-sdk-documentation/java/next.md

 <p>
   <strong>Note:</strong> When this mode is enabled, SDK enters into a special mode
   where all features (Sessions, Events, Views, Crash, User properties, Consents) will stop working.
-SDK keeps the data recorded during this mode in volatile memory and when the application is closed the data will be lost.
+SDK stores all data recorded in a special queue.
+That queue is stored only in memory and therefore would be cleared when the app stops.
+The queue is being processed all the time, so on the closing of the application, only data that wasn't sent yet will be lost.
 </p>
 <h3>Enabling Backend Mode</h3>
 <p>